jtara1/tele/README.md

 # logs-app

-automatically ingest logs from (rootless) docker and nginx access logs with dashboard configured
+automatically ingest logs from (rootless) docker and nginx access logs with dashboard configured to query and visualize

+## Requirements

+NixOS and Nix Flakes on local host for dev and remote host for usage.

 ## Setup

-local-first development

 assumptions for simplification:
 - docker containers run on same host